Board of Directors | Regional HIV/AIDS Connection

 Matt Brown, Board Chair

-Matt is an Alt.
-Ed.
-Teacher with the Thames Valley District School Board where he works with Urban Indigenous high school students at N’Amerind Friendship Centre.
-Matt served as a London City Councillor for Ward 7 from 2010-2014 and he served as London’s 63rd Mayor from 2014-2018.
-Matt holds a Bachelor of Environmental Studies (Honours Geography) and went on to earn a teaching degree.
-He worked for several years in corporate sales and later joined the YMCA of Western Ontario where he held several senior positions including Senior Director of Sales and Marketing.
-Community service and civic participation are very important to Matt.
-He has served as a volunteer organizer with Airshow London and OneRun.
-Matt chaired the 55 Hours of Hope Fundraising event in 2019 and is the past president of Childreach, past co-chair of Hyde Park Lions Club’s and Nor’West Optimist Santa Claus Parade and a past co-chair of the “Walk a Mile in Her Shoes” fundraising event for Women’s Community House (Anova).
-As an elected official, Matt chaired City Council meetings and the Strategic Priorities and Policy Committee.
-He was also a member of the London Police Services Board, the Public Utility Commission, the London Economic Development Corporation Board, the London Convention Centre Board, the Western University Board of Governors and the London Public Library Board.
+Matt is a teacher with the Thames Valley District School Board at N’Amerind Friendship Centre.
+Matt served as a London City Councillor for Ward 7 from 2010-2014, and London’s 63rd Mayor from 2014-2018.
+Matt is a previous Chair of the 55 Hours of Hope fundraising event, past president of Childreach, past co-chair of “Walk a Mile in Her Shoes," and was also a member of the London Police Services Board, the Public Utility Commission, the London Economic Development Corporation Board, the London Convention Centre Board, Western University Board of Governors, and London Public Library Board.

 Saleha Khan, Treasurer